Internal Links

 QUEEN - Hammer to Fall

-I have also been on a second comet photography trip to Tenerife (to see comet Hyakutake in March 1996) and three Leonid meteor trips (1998 Darjeeling...an utter disaster; 1999 Sinai...a great success; and 2001 Palau (in the Pacific), a great holiday).
+I also went on a second comet photography trip to Tenerife (to see comet Hyakutake in March 1996) and three Leonid meteor trips (1998 Darjeeling...an utter disaster; 1999 Sinai...a great success; and 2001 Palau (in the Pacific), a great holiday).
 Now that I'm self employed and have a very healthy financial situation, I could do a lot more travelling of the world.
 But the problem is always one of who to travel with, so as to really have a great time.
 I would not enjoy travelling on my own, so I tend to stick to the big events where I go to the big Total Solar Eclipse expeditions with (up to 2006) the same company (Explorers).
 That way, I usually end up with a crowd of people I know....I was on a Mediterranean Cruise for the 2006 Eclipse.....at least you can't split everyone up on a ship (unless it hits an iceberg) !!!
 For the 2008 eclipse I travelled to Russia with Voyages Jules Verne which worked very well.
 There are humorous accounts of all my foriegn astronomy trips on my Total Solar Eclipse page.
 With my father now in his 90s I am loathe to travel on foriegn holidays any more in case something happens while I am away.
 Some people seem a bit baffled by this, but, well, just let me live by my higher moral standards, please!

 Telescope Reviews